 Lift the bonnet on the Royal Vegas live-dealer engine and you’ll find Evolution Gaming packs the grunt of Ezugi for seamless games.
 The high-definition resolution video streaming and arresting sound effects of clattering chips and slapping cards tend to transport the gamblers into a brick-and-mortar atmosphere.
 No doubt, those who find the noise distracting can simply click the mute button.

 The live dealers are professional but engaging.
-The Royal Vegas site offers a chat icon that not only provides Kiwi players a channel of communication with the cordial dealers but also other online players around the table.
-Throw in the benefits of in-game additions, such as the player table history, and New Zealanders will find it’s difficult not to feel like you’ve just walked into an online casino after strolling down the infamous neon-lit Las Vegas strip.
+The Royal Vegas site offers a chat icon that not only provides Kiwi players a channel of communication with cordial dealers but also other online players around the table.
+Throw in the benefits of in-game additions, such as the player table history, and New Zealanders will find it difficult not to feel like they’ve just walked into an online casino after strolling down the infamous neon-lit Las Vegas strip.

 Among the popular live-dealer games are 3 Card Poker, baccarat, Caribbean stud poker, double ball roulette, Dream Catcher, Evolution Party Table, hold ‘em, live roulette, and private blackjack.